tobyweston/klbproperty/README.md

 The site is based on [Design Studio 1-Page Template](https://github.com/website-templates/design-studio_one-page-template.git) which was forked and pushed to the `template` branch.

-Basic development lifecycle is to checkout the branch into one folder and develop using `gulp` etc. Then once build (`gulp rebuild`), copy the artifacts in the `build` folder to another checkout version of `master`.
+Basic development lifecycle is to checkout the branch into one folder and develop using `gulp` etc. Then once built (`gulp rebuild`), copy the artifacts in the `build` folder to another checkout version of `master`.

 Never attempt to merge the two branches!